 Other Surgery Factors

-Surgery is the standard therapy of choice for accessible brain tumors or tumor that can be resected without causing neurologic damage.
+Surgery is the standard therapy of choice for accessible brain tumors or tumor that can be resected without causing neurological damage.
 The objective is to remove as much of the tumor as possible (called debunking the tumor), while not damaging healthy tissue.